lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 ---
 ## Purpose:

-Before starting their algorithmic trading project or purchasing a trading bot from an online marketplace, a user can launch this app to select a stock and compare machine learning models and technical indicators in a generic testing environment.
+The purpose of the project is to create a streamlit dashboard, which, given a specific stock, performs a comparative analysis of machine-learning model design in a testing environment.

+Our MVP demonstrates the framework for a more powerful terminal that could potentially take a stock and design a machine learning model for it.